 - Determine your church music ministry mission, scope, needs, job description, salary ranges, etc.

 - Determine your interviewing process, including thorough auditions and discussion interviews.

-- We recommend that you list your openings not only with Worcester, but also other local chapters: (click on chapter name below to view their listings)
+- We recommend that you list your openings not only with Worcester, but also other local chapters and relevant job websites

 - Organists/directors are very much interested in the size/number/capabilities of the choirs, details about the instruments (organ/piano/handbells/percussion/etc.), number of weekly and extra services, and working relationships with ministers and staff.

 The Director of Liturgical Music is a professional who holds specialized credentials in music and who has a thorough understanding of Roman Catholic liturgy.
 This person of faith is responsible for the effective planning, coordination, and execution of music within the liturgical celebrations of the parish especially the Sunday liturgies and other major feasts and solemnities.